Cabinet secretary

-A cabinet secretary is usually a senior official (typically a civil servant) who provides services and advice to a cabinet of ministers as part of the Cabinet Office.
-In many countries, the position can have considerably wider functions and powers, including general responsibility for the entire civil service.
+A cabinet secretary is typically a senior official, often a career civil servant, responsible for providing administrative services and strategic advice to a government's cabinet of ministers.
+While the role is often centered within a Cabinet Office or Secretariat, its functions vary significantly by jurisdiction.
+In several Westminster-style systems, the cabinet secretary also serves as the head of the civil service, exercising broad authority over governmental administration and policy implementation.

 The title of cabinet secretary may also be used as an alternative term for a politically appointed cabinet minister, derived from secretary of state—the formal title for ministers.
 This naming convention is used in Japan, Kenya, Scotland and the United States.

 Parliamentary systems

 Australia

 In Australia the equivalent position is the Secretary of the Department of the Prime Minister and Cabinet, although both the department and its secretary have wider responsibilities than in most other governments derived from the Westminster System.

 Prime Minister Scott Morrison established a position entitled Cabinet Secretary in August 2019 within the Prime Minister's Office responsible for cabinet operations and appointed a former senior political adviser and intelligence official Andrew Shearer to the role.

 The Cabinet Secretary is also a title conferred on an Australian minister responsible for assisting the prime minister to manage the day-to-day procedural and operational matters of the Cabinet and any Cabinet committees.
 As per all other ministers in the Westminster system, the Cabinet Secretary is a sitting member of Parliament, chosen by the Prime Minister and officially appointed by the Governor-General.
 The Cabinet Secretary is a portfolio minister of the Department of the Prime Minister and Cabinet and has existed at various stages since 2007.